Quantitative phase and absorption contrast imaging: Model

 with ${\cal W}_{incoh}$ and ${\cal W}_{coh}$ defined in \eqref{eq:incohsyst} and \eqref{eq:coh_matrix}, respectively.
 Solution of (\ref{eq:hugelinearsystem_absorption}) provides {\em complete} images, with distributions of both the real and imaginary parts of the complex refractive index \eqref{eq:rindex}.
 However, the bottleneck is still the size of the problem, which is enormous if one wants to form high resolution images.
 An image with only $1000\times 1000$ pixels, amounts to solving a linear system with $10^{12}$ unknowns!

-Next, we describe the proposed algorithm that makes possible to find the desired solution in polynomial-time if the object to be image is sparse in some appropriate basis.
+In Section \ref{sec:algo}, we describe the proposed algorithm that makes possible to find the desired solution in polynomial-time if the object to be image is sparse in some appropriate basis, but first we summarize the main properties and the construction of the {\em Noise Collector} which is an essential denoising tool in this approach.
 For simplicity, we will assume that the sought object is sparse in the real space, meaning that only a few pixels in the object plane absorb or bend the waves.
 We note, though, that many images are naturally compressible by using appropriate sparsifying transforms such as wavelets, or other dictionaries that are directly adapted to the data \cite{Ravishankar13}.